-Why might my dentures need replacing?
+Why your dentures may need work

 You might want to consider having a chat with your dentist if you notice any of the following:

 - Your dentures are making a clicking sound when you are talking

 - Your dentures don’t feel as comfortable as they used to

 - Your dentures appear to be visibly worn

 Look after what you have

 The best way to keep your dentures working better for longer is to keep them (and your mouth) in tip-top shape.
 There are several things you can do to maintain your dentures and take good care of your whole mouth while you’re at it:

 - Clean your dentures every day.
 It's important that your dentures are cleaned every day to remove plaque and trapped food to ensure a fresh-feeling mouth.
 A combination of soaking in a specialised solution like Polident, brushing and rinsing is often the best way to clean dentures.

 - Give your dentures and gums a rest by taking them out at night and be sure to store them wet.